red-machine-games/raw-markdown-documentation/docs/api/accounts.md

 ## The session

-All networking is done only with user session that's tend to rot.
-After some time of inactivity(configured on backend side) session disappears and you'll need to re login.
+All networking is done only with user sessions that tend to rot.
+After some time of inactivity(configured on backend side) session disappears and you'll need to re-login.
 To prevent it you need to ping server from time to time.
-If using client asset it will do it automatically but you need to call method of "some user input":
+If using client asset it will do it automatically but you need to call the method of "some user input":
 ```javascript
 /* Skipping GbaseApi init */